Skip to main content

 Students with Pending Asylum Applications

-- Application Registration Card (ARC) - The main document issued to asylum seekers, serving as proof of legal presence in the UK while the asylum claim is being processed.
-The ARC displays immigration status as an asylum seeker
+1. Application Registration Card (ARC) - The main document issued to asylum seekers, serving as proof of legal presence in the UK while the asylum claim is being processed.
+The ARC displays immigration status as an asylum seeker.

-- 248, IS.96 or Bail 201 - All pages of the most recent document confirming immigration status and right to study
+2. 248, IS.96 or Bail 201 - all pages of the most recent document confirming immigration status and right to study.

-- If your course requires an ATAS (Academic Technology Approval Scheme) certificate, please upload a copy of it (all pages).
-Please check your offer letter, it should outline if your course requires an ATAS certificate
+3. If your course requires an ATAS (Academic Technology Approval Scheme) certificate, please upload a copy of it (all pages).
+Please check your offer letter, it should outline if your course requires an ATAS certificate.

 - Home Office Asylum Registration Document - Official documentation from the Home Office confirming that an asylum claim has been lodged and is being processed.